mkthewlis/typescript-basics/README.md

 - For objects, it infers that it is an object and infers the type of each key value pair

 - However, we can also be more specific by declaring the type of everything contained within the object

+- Tuples can be set by overriding TS ability to infer an array, eg. tuple = [number, string]